*Please note that ACH payments (as opposed to debit card payments) incur the lowest fees for the church.

 Tithing is first seen in the Old Testament but occurred before the Law was given, as Abraham tithed to Melchizedek in Genesis 14, and Jacob promised to give a tenth of all God’s provision back to God in Genesis 28.
 In the New Testament, Jesus still assumed that people would tithe (Matthew 23:23).
 Even though we are now free from the specific requirements of the Old Testament Law because of Jesus’ work on the cross, the principles are all affirmed in the New Testament.

 Giving continues to be a focal point of the Christian life and is echoed throughout the New Testament.
 2 Corinthians 9:6-8 tells us “The point is this: whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.
 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work.”

 God still expects people to demonstrate their love for Him and faith in Him by giving their resources.
 Our response is to give our time, energy, and money in our local church home.
 We do this to further God’s work and to worship Him because we are thankful for who He is and what He has done.

 Some may ask the question, “Am I expected to give?”
-If you’re just visiting Brookfield Church, please simply drop your welcome card in as your offering.
+If you’re just visiting Brookfield Church, you have no obligation to give.
 You are our guest!
 It’s the responsibility and joy of those who are committed to Brookfield to give to support the mission of the church.